double16/linux-dev-workstation/environments/dev/modules/archive/README.md

 ## Usage

-Archive module dependency is managed by the archive class.
-This is only required for windows platform.
-By default 7zip is installed via chocolatey, but can be adjusted to use the msi package instead:
+Archive module dependencies are managed by the `archive` class.
+This is only required on Windows.
+By default 7zip is installed via chocolatey, but the MSI package can be installed instead:

 ```puppet
 class { 'archive':